-With the pandemic keeping most of us locked inside, there’s now more time than ever to soak up some good TV entertainment.
-What better way to spend it than with some great TV shows about real estate?
-HGTV has a lot to offer, but you can also find plenty of great shows on streaming services like Amazon Prime or Netflix.
-Whether you’re interested in home flipping, investment, or just the process by which properties are bought and sold, there’s something there for everyone.
+With the pandemic keeping most of us locked inside, there’s more time to soak up some great real estate TV entertainment.
+So what better way to spend it than with some great TV shows about buying, selling, and renovating properties?
+HGTV has a lot to offer, but you can also find great shows on streaming services like Amazon Prime or Netflix.
+Whether you’re interested in home flipping, investment, or just how properties are bought and sold, there’s something for everyone.
 Here’s our list of some of the best that we think you should be tuning into.

 House HuntersHouse Hunters